AndrewSRea/My_Learning_Port/Bootstrap/Customize/Colors/README.md

 All Bootstrap colors are available as Sass variables and a Sass map in `scss/_variables.scss` file.
 To avoid increased file sizes, Bootstrap doesn't create text or background color classes for each of these variables.
 Instead, Bootstrap chooses a subset of these colors for a [theme palette](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Customize/Colors#theme-colors).

 Be sure to monitor contrast ratios as you customize colors.
-As shown in my accompanying [bootstrap-colors.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Customize/Colors/bootstrap-colors.html) file, Bootstrap has added three contrast ratios to each of the main colors--one for the swatch's current colors, one for against white, and one for against black.
+As shown in my accompanying [bootstrap-colors.html](https://andrewsrea.github.io/My_Learning_Port/Bootstrap/Customize/Colors/bootstrap-colors.html) file, Bootstrap has added three contrast ratios to each of the main colors -- one for the swatch's current colors, one for against white, and one for against black.

 ### Notes on Sass

 Sass cannot programmatically generate variables, so Bootstrap manually created variables for every tint and shade itself.
 Bootstrap specifies the midpoint value (e.g., `$blue-500`) and uses custom color functions to tint (lighten) or shade (darken) its colors via Sass's `mix()` color function.

-Using `mix()` is not the same as `lighten()` and `darken()`--the former blends the specified color with white or black, while the latter only adjusts the lightness value of each color.
+Using `mix()` is not the same as `lighten()` and `darken()` -- the former blends the specified color with white or black, while the latter only adjusts the lightness value of each color.
 The result is a much more complete suite of colors, as [shown in this CodePen demo](https://codepen.io/emdeoh/pen/zYOQOPB).

 Bootstrap's `tint-color()` and `shade-color()` functions use `mix()` alongside its `$theme-color-interval` variable, which specifies a stepped percentage value for each mixed color Bootstrap produces.
 See the `scss/_functions.scss` and `scss/_variables.scss` files for the full source code.